Constitution

 Equal Opportunities

-EOLDUK has an Equality and Diversity Policy.
-We will not discriminate on the grounds of age, disability, gender reassignment, marriage or civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation.
+EOLDUKhas an Equality and Diversity Policy.
+We will not discriminate on the grounds of age, disability, gender identification including gender reassignment, marriage or civil partnership, pregnancy and maternity, race, religion or belief, sexual orientation, or any other characteristic protected by law.

 Directors of the Community Interest Company (CIC)